Borg vs McEnroe: Release

 Borg vs McEnroe opened the 2017 Toronto International Film Festival, concurrent with its Swedish theatrical release.
 It was released in the UK on September 22, and was released in the U.S. 13 April 2018.

 Reception

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 84%, based on 147 reviews, with an average rating of 6.5/10.
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 84%, based on 147 reviews, with an average rating of 6.5/10.
+The website's consensus reads, "Borg vs McEnroe makes tennis improbably cinematic -- and brings the absolute best out of Shia LaBeouf, who delivers some of the best work of his career."
 On Metacritic, the film has a weighted average score of 63 out of 100, based on 30 critic reviews, indicating "generally favorable reviews".

 Peter Debruge of Variety magazine praised director Janus Metz: "When the big tennis finale arrives, Metz finds all sorts of ways to make the match interesting, blending urgent music, creative camera vantages and ridiculously hyperbolic announcer commentary to generate the desired tension.
-But the real reason we’re invested is far simpler than that: Metz and his cast have made us care about both Borg and McEnroe by this point."
+But the real reason we're invested is far simpler than that: Metz and his cast have made us care about both Borg and McEnroe by this point."

 John DeFore of The Hollywood Reporter called it "An acting-forward sports film capable of engaging viewers who don't know their 30-loves from their birdies or hat tricks."